MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-4-delete-resources.md

 ---
 # Delete Azure resources at scale using a script

-In this tutorial step, learn to delete Azure resources at scale using a Bash or PowerShell script.
+In this tutorial step, learn to delete multiple Azure resources using a Bash or PowerShell script.
 This skill is especially helpful when you're managing a large number of Azure resources and need to tear down development or testing environments.

 ## Prerequisites